How much do you know about Toronto? Here are Quiz Coconut’s 75 amazing facts about Toronto!

 19 – A sports amazing fact about Toronto – Baseball legend and left-hander Babe Ruth hit his first home run at Hanlan’s Point, on Toronto Island.

 20 – Toronto Island is a large urban almost car-free community.
 Sheltering Toronto Harbour from the lake.
-According to Wikipedia: “The islands were originally a 9 kilometres (5.6 mi)-long peninsula or sand spit extending from the mainland.
+According to Wikipedia: “The islands were originally a 9 kilometers (5.6 mi)-long peninsula or sand spit extending from the mainland.
 The islands are composed of alluvial deposits from the erosion of the Scarborough Bluffs.
 The flow from the Niagara River to the south across Lake Ontario causes a counter-clockwise east-to-west current which has, over time, deposited sediments at the south end of the harbour to form a sand spit”

 21 – Toronto has 301 days of measurable sunshine per year.
 Get the factor 30 out!